 - Always and ever free longer fiction (books)

 - An always, forever, ad free experience on Writing About Writing

 So if you like what I do and want to see me do more of it.
-Or if you don't want to see me have to do less of it.
 Or if you want to continue to see me do it without ads, please consider a small pledge.
-We wouldn't have gotten this far without our patrons, and we can't go any further without you.
+We wouldn't have gotten this far without our current patrons, and we can't go any further without you.

 Again here is that link: https://www.patreon.com/chrisbrecheen